10.10.2025

 Eliminating Debt to Increase Your Savings Potential

-Debt can be one of the biggest barriers to saving money.
-High-interest debts, like credit card balances, can eat up your money in the form of interest payments.
-If you want to increase your savings potential, it’s crucial to pay down high-interest debt as quickly as possible.
+Debt can present one of the biggest barriers to saving money.
+High-interest debts, like credit card bills, can gobble up your money in the form of interest payments.
+If you want to increase your savings potential, you must strive to pay down high-interest debt as fast as you can.

 Tip: Snowball or Avalanche?

-There are two popular methods for paying off debt: the debt snowball and debt avalanche methods.
-With the debt snowball method, you focus on paying off the smallest debt first while making minimum payments on others.
-Once that debt is paid off, you move to the next smallest one.
-On the other hand, the debt avalanche method has you focus on paying off the highest-interest debt first, which minimizes the overall interest you pay over time.
+Two popular methods for paying down debt are the debt snowball and avalanche methods.
+Using the snowball method, you pay off your smallest debt first while making minimum payments on the others.
+Once you pay off that debt, you move on to the next smallest.
+With the avalanche method, you focus on paying the highest-interest debt first, resulting in overall lower interest paid.

-Both methods have their merits, but the avalanche method saves you more money in the long run.
+Both can be beneficial, but the avalanche method will help fleece you of less money in the long run.

-Additionally, there are tools like Qapital and Digit that automatically round up your purchases to the nearest dollar and deposit the difference into your savings account.
-These apps make saving easy and effortless.
+There are also savings tools like Qapital and Digit that gently round up each of your purchases to the nearest dollar and contribute the change to your savings account.

 Building a Long-Term Savings Plan